borisyankov/liveapi/README.md

 # liveapi
-Lightweight specification for JSON Websocket APIs
+Light-weight specification and implementation for JSON Websocket APIs